Deepanshu-Mehta/Deepanshu-Mehta/README.md

 👨‍💻 All of my projects are available at

-💬 Ask me about HTML, CSS, JS, Python, ReactJS, Node
+💬 Ask me about HTML, CSS, JS, Python, ReactJS, Node, Express, TypeScript, SQL, MongoDB, Prisma

 📫 How to reach me mdeepanshu2706@gmail.com